coreinfrastructure/best-practices-badge/background.md

 A list of projects covered by Coverity scan is at
 <https://scan.coverity.com/projects>; over 3200 participate.
 Even though
-the exact results are not posted publicly, the fact that *a project is on the list* maintained by Coverity is public, and that may by itself indicate that a project is interested in detecting and fixing vulnerabilities.
+the exact results are not posted publicly, the fact that *a project is on the list* maintained by Coverity is public.
+Simply being on that (or similar) list may be a positive indicator that a project is interested in detecting and fixing vulnerabilities.
 A few projects have achieved &#8220;rung 2&#8221; which is a higher achievement.

 A similar argument could apply to other tool makers who make tools that